What Is Enterprise Imaging?

 Cloud Computing Solutions for VNA

-A Vendor Neutral Archive (VNA) is highly beneficial for healthcare systems.
+A Vendor Neutral Archive (VNA) greatly benefits healthcare systems.
 The ability to switch PACS/MIMPS vendors regardless of image data migration/conversion is highly significant.
 A cloud-based archive can remove one of the biggest impediments to implementing a VNA: how to store all that data?
 The demand for the use of the cloud in image management deployments is growing.
-Cloud-hosted, hybrid-cloud, and cloud-adjacent solutions are now being offered by solution providers and the benefits include on-demand scalability and as-a-service cost models.
-Data migrations within a cloud offer lower operational and maintenance costs for data storage.
+Solution providers are now offering Cloud-hosted, hybrid-cloud, and cloud-adjacent solutions, and the benefits include on-demand scalability and as-a-service cost models—data migrations within a cloud offer lower operational and maintenance costs for data storage.
 Additional benefits include scalability and the capability to homogenize data from disparate systems.
 Data stored on a cloud is much more affordable to recover in a disaster.
-Furthermore, many solutions expand the capabilities and longevity of a client’s current PACS/MIMPS.
+Furthermore, many solutions expand a client’s current PACS/MIMPS capabilities and longevity.
 In addition, these solutions de-identify personal and healthcare information contained in DICOM metadata and pixels helping protect patients’ confidentiality and offering greater research possibilities.

 1 Petersilge CA. The Evolution of Enterprise Imaging and the Role of the Radiologist in the New World.
 AJR Am J Roentgenol.
 2017 Oct;209(4):845-848.